 ⚠️ Risks & Challenges

-Exclusivity vs. Accessibility: Designer collabs can alienate consumers if too limited.
+Exclusivity vs. Accessibility: Designer collaborations can alienate consumers if collections are too limited or sell out too quickly.

 2000s: Luxury Democratization